vnetcon/curvy/README.md

 ### Updating multiple tables same time
 You can have multiple insert/update/delete statements in one file.
 In every file the SQL statement must end with ;.
 This apply to these too.
 Each of these statements will be executed within one transaction and will be rolled back on error.
 This way you can update 1-N tebles in one rest call.

+## Configurations

+### Adding new database driver
+You can add your database driver (JDBC) into following folder: webapps/curvy/WEB-INF/lib

+### Configuring database connection
+You can configure your database connection setting to following file webapps/curvy/WEB-INF/classes/database.properties

+### Configuring email settings for sending emails
+You can configure your email settings to following file webapps/curvy/WEB-INF/calsses/email.properties